wadewegner/wadewegner.github.com/_posts/2013-10-25-migrated-to-jekyll.md

 		   }
 		]

-	I'll dig into this deeper in a separate post.
+I'll dig into the topic of Webscript.io deeper in a separate post.
 Webscript.io is a fantastic tool that you should look into using - especially if you have a static website and don't want to host your own Web APIs.
 Suffice to say, this is an easy / simple way to use crowd-sourcing to help me identify posts that need to be fixed.

 Aside from the above, I have done all that much.
 I love having all my code accessible and find that I spend more time experimenting with things I'd never do on Wordpress.